minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-ls.rst

 .. note::

-   If not authenticated as an admin, the command returns a list of access keys for the authenticated user only.
+   If the user does not have the ``admin:ListUsers`` permission, the command returns a list of access keys for the authenticated user only.

 List User Distinguished Names
 +++++++++++++++++++++++++++++

-To return a list of DNs for a deployment, you must first authenticate as the ``admin`` user.
+To return a list of DNs for a deployment, you must first authenticate as a user with the ``admin:ListUsers`` permission.
 Once authenticated, the following command outputs the AD/LDAP distinguished names on the ``minio`` deployment.

 .. code-block:: shell